dewaste-solutions/mare-backend/standard.md

     - Functions should only expose what they need.

 ## linting and formatting
-- Always run `npm run biome` (not necessarily after every change, but always before pushing to GitHub).
+- Always run `npm run biome:write` (not necessarily after every change, but always before pushing to GitHub).
     - This ensures you catch errors early before GitHub Actions run.